UlyssesZh/UlyssesZh.github.io/_drafts/2024-06-01-charged-field.md

 title: Charged fields
 date: 2024-02-21 02:26:45 -0800
 categories:
   - physics
 tags:
   - field theory (physics)
   - group theory
 layout: post
+excerpt: >
-excerpt: 'Charged fields are fields that possess internal symmetries.
+  Charged fields are fields that possess internal symmetries.
-The Noether current that corresponds to this symmetry shows the conservation of charge.'
+  The Noether current that corresponds to this symmetry shows the conservation of charge.
 ---

 ## The starting confusion